C. R. Makepeace & Company: Charles A. M. Praray

 Charles Praray first emerges as the chief designer and construction engineer of the Makepeace firm, and was made a partner circa 1892.
 As designer, in 1894, he patented what was known as "Praray's Improved Construction", a system of mill construction which separated the structure of the roof and floors of a mill from that of the walls, allowing much more daylight to enter the building.
 Visually, Praray's design may be most noted for its unusual window patterns, which emerge from the brick piers in a zig-zag pattern.
-Only five these mills have been documented as being built, but Chas.
+Only five of these mills have been documented as being built, but Chas.
 A. M. Praray & Company touted it in advertisements for many years.
 Prior to its demolition around 2014, the Selma Cotton Mill of 1896 in Alabama was the best-preserved example of Praray's mill design.
 The only surviving example with walls intact is one of the Holt mills in Haw River, North Carolina.

 Praray has also been identified as the designer of Makepeace & Co.'s Petersburg Silk Mills in Scranton, Pennsylvania, designed in 1897.
 He prepared "several sets" of designs, one of which was likely to be a Praray's Improved Construction design.
 However, this was rejected in favor of a conventional design.

 In 1898 Praray left to establish his own office, Chas.
 A. M. Praray & Company, with William Whittam, Jr. The firm had two offices, one at Providence, and one at Charlotte, North Carolina, managed by Whittam.
 The partnership existed until about 1909.
 Praray then took his son, Charles W. Praray, into partnership, as C. A. M. Praray & Son.
 He died in 1910.